Black History Month Facts of the Day: Feb 11th – Mandela Released From Prison; And More

 – On this day in 1644, the first black legal protest in America passed by eleven blacks petitioned for freedom in New Netherlands.

-- On this day in 1961, Robert Weaver was sworn in as administrator of the Housing and Home Finance Agency, highest federal post to date by a black American.
+– On this day in 1961, Robert Weaver was sworn in as administrator of the Housing and Home Finance Agency, highest federal post at the time ever achieved by a black American.

-- On this day in 1971, Whitney L. Young died.
-He was named the Executive Director of the National Urban League.
+– On this day in 1971, Whitney L. Young died.
+He was named the Executive Director of the National Urban League in 1961.

 – On this day in 1976, Clifford Alexander Jr is confirmed as the first black Secretary of the Army.